env0/terratag/README.md

 ```

 - `input` is where you should place the terraform files of your fixture.
-All commands will be executed wherever down the heirarchy where `main.tf` is located.
+All commands will be executed wherever down the hierarchy where `main.tf` is located.
-We do that to allow cases where complex nested submodule resolution may take place, and one would like to test how a directory higher up the heirarchy is resolved.
+We do that to allow cases where complex nested submodule resolution may take place, and one would like to test how a directory higher up the hierarchy gets resolved.
 - `expected` is a directory in which all `.terratag.tf` files will be matched with the output directory

 #### What's being tested?